Scary looking cockroach

 What Are Cockroaches?

 There are over 4,000 species in the world, but only a few are a few of these are found in the UK.
 Two of the most notable types of cockroaches are the German cockroach (Blattella germanica) and the Oriental cockroach (Blatta orientalis).
-The German cockroach is light yellow / brown in colour and is 10mm-15mm long.
-The Oriental cockroach is shiny black or brown in colour and is larger at 20mm-25mm.
+The German cockroach is light yellow / brown with "go faster" stripes and is 10mm-15mm long.
+The Oriental cockroach is shiny black or brown and is larger, at 20mm-25mm.

 Cockroach Behaviour